 Conventional oil is derived from refined petroleum or crude oil.
 Petroleum is a fossil fuel found beneath the Earth’s surface that is frequently used to refine all sorts of different types of fuel like gasoline, diesel, and jet fuel.

 Conventional oils are generally used for pre-90 vehicles, since that was the industry standard at those times and what the vehicles called for.
 The mileage of the vehicle plays a major role in which type of oil to use because the flow rates of the oil can affect the susceptibility of wear on the engine’s internal parts.
-This type of oil flows much slower than synthetic oil, which is usually why this oil is recommended for vehicles in these eras.
-However, conventional oil is more vulnerable to wear and tear in harsher weather conditions, as well, the thicker fluid is more easily clogged in the engine.
+This type of oil flows much slower than synthetic oil, and is more vulnerable to wear and tear in harsher weather conditions, as well, the thicker fluid is more easily clogged in the engine.

 A semi-synthetic oil, or ‘synthetic blend’, is simply a combination of a full-synthetic and conventional oil.
 Synthetic blends do not contain any more than 30% synthetic oil but have the ability to provide your engine extra protection against changing temperatures and are not as susceptible to evaporation as regular conventional oil.